NREL/buildstock-projections-docs/_sources/inputs/building_options.md

 ## Building Option Specification Files
 At least one building option specification file, or "package", is required to describe what and how options are updated.
 The following columns are used to specify this, all other column headers will be ignored:

-`Parameter`: the parameter to be changes
+`Parameter`: the parameter to be changed
-`Option`:  the specific option that will be updated (based on Housing Characteristics columns) `Parameter Category`: a unique descriptor that groups together rows, all common parameters must have the same category, but multiple parameters can belong to the same category.
+`Option`:  the specific option that will be updated (based on Housing Characteristics columns).
+`Parameter Category`: a unique descriptor that groups together rows, all common parameters must have the same category, but multiple parameters can belong to the same category.
 `Adoption Rate`: The fraction of buildings that have that option applied (dependent on the Housing Characteristics columns).
 `Housing Characeteristics <n>` *(optional)*: characteristics by which to filter the building stock before applying the package options.
 Any number of Housing Characteristics columns can be included (1..n) and the filters follow the convention `Parameter||Option 1|Option 2|...|Option n`.